Sayuri Yōko: Towards Theatre

-After recovering from such a difficult situation, Yōko remembered the stage of Otojirō Kawakami and others she had seen in her school days and aimed for theatre.
+After recovering from her suicide attempt, Yōko remembered the stage of Otojirō Kawakami and others she had seen in her school days and aimed for theatre.
 The idea was that theatre would allow her to spend time with children and restore their dreams.
 In 1922, Yōko came to Tokyo to study drama, relying on her cousin who lived in Tokyo.
 At that time, each university in Tokyo had a drama study group, where new plays were studied, and joint performances were held.
 After relying on her relatives for accommodation, Yōko joined the Surudai Theatre Society of Meiji University where her cousin was a student and devoted herself to the new drama that was under study at the above-mentioned society.
 At a time when there were few young women and actresses trying to study drama, Yōko's presence was appreciated by the society.

 With money sent by her mother, there was no need to worry about daily living expenses.
 However, after learning of Yōko's desire to become a theatre actor, her mother sent her a letter in which she essentially disowned her, and stopped sending her money.
-At that time, the profession of an actor was not understood by the public, and actors were often referred to kawara kojiki, an old derogatory term for actors.
-After moving from job to job, Yōko started working as a waitress at a cafe near Shibuya Station as cafes were popular in Tokyo at that time which led to her later starting work at a café "Maruya Western Cuisine" near Shinjuku 3-chōme.
+At that time, actors were often referred to by the derrogatory term kawara kojiki.
+After moving from job to job, Yōko started working as a waitress at a cafe near Shibuya Station, and later at the café "Maruya Western Cuisine" near Shinjuku 3-chōme.
 "Maruya" was visited almost every day by young artists, painters, and musicians of the time, and Yōko became involved with them.
 In particular, the writer Seiichi Funahashi liked Yōko's hospitality, knew that she was in the same business, and helped Yōko in many ways.
 If Yōko and others wanted to perform Funabashi's plays, they would immediately receive permission, and sometimes they would take on the direction themselves.
 In 1923, she took the stage name 'Sayuri Yōko'.